Symmetry Fractionalization, Defects, and Gauging of Topological Phases: Extrinsic Defects

-It is important to note that even when the underlying physical system has no exact global symmetry of its microscopic Hamiltonian (i.e. $G$ is trivial), the existence of topological symmetry Aut$(\mathcal{C})$ of the emergent topological phase $\mathcal{C}$ implies the possibility of twist defects.
-In particular, one can potentially have point-like twist defects associated with nontrivial group elements in Aut$(\mathcal{C})$.
-However without any global symmetries, creating such twist defects with a generic microscopic Hamiltonian is a more complicated issue, which we do not address here.~\footnote{This requires a detailed understanding of gapped line defects; see, e.g., \Refs{kitaev2012,barkeshli2013defect2}.}
+It is important to note that even when the underlying physical system has no exact global symmetry of its microscopic Hamiltonian (i.e. $G$ is trivial), the existence of nontrivial topological symmetry Aut$(\mathcal{C})$ of the emergent topological phase $\mathcal{C}$ implies the possibility of nonetheless being able to support defects that effect Aut$(\mathcal{C})$ action on quasiparticles.
+In particular, one can potentially have point-like defects associated with nontrivial group elements in Aut$(\mathcal{C})$.
+However, without any global symmetries, the microscopic Hamiltonian constructions of defects previously described in this section cannot be applied.
+As such, creating Aut$(\mathcal{C})$ defects with a generic microscopic Hamiltonian without global symmetry is a more complicated issue, which we do not address here.~\footnote{This requires a detailed understanding of gapped line defects; see, e.g.,~\Refs{kitaev2012,barkeshli2013defect2}.}

-As a simple example of the realization of twist defects directly from Aut$(\mathcal{C})$, without a global symmetry, consider the twist defects associated with layer exchange in a double-layer topological phase~\cite{barkeshli2012a}.
+As a simple example of the realization of Aut$(\mathcal{C})$ defects, without a global symmetry, consider the defects associated with layer exchange in a double-layer topological phase~\cite{barkeshli2012a}.
 These defects are well-defined even in the absence of an exact layer-exchange symmetry.
-Therefore the concept of a twist defect is not logically dependent on the global symmetry of the microscopic Hamiltonian.
-In what follows we focus on extrinsic point-like defects associated with elements of a global symmetry $G$.
-This is because (a) twist defects without global symmetries can still be considered in the same formalism by taking $G = \text{Aut}(\mathcal{C})$, (b) we wish to develop a complete characterization of symmetry-enriched phases associated with a global symmetry $G$, and (c) we also wish to study the mechanism of gauging the global symmetry $G$, which requires us to start with a system where $G$ is an exact microscopic global symmetry.
+Therefore, the concept of an Aut$(\mathcal{C})$ defect is not logically dependent on the global symmetry of the microscopic Hamiltonian.
+In what follows, we focus on extrinsic point-like defects that are associated with elements of a global symmetry $G$.
+This is because we wish to develop a complete characterization of symmetry-enriched topological phases associated with a global symmetry $G$, and we also wish to study the mechanism of gauging the global symmetry $G$, which requires us to start with a system where $G$ is an exact microscopic global symmetry.
+We will still be able to consider Aut$(\mathcal{C})$ defects in the absence of global symmetries using the same formalism that we will subsequently develop by taking a \emph{fictitious} symmetry group $G = \text{Aut}(\mathcal{C})$ with corresponding symmetry action that is the trivial isomorphism $[\rho ] : \text{Aut}(\mathcal{C}) \rightarrow \text{Aut}(\mathcal{C})$, specified by $\rho_{[\varphi]} = \varphi$.
+However, doing this may also require a modified understanding of which properties of the resulting defect theory are well-defined and which are not physical, when there is no global symmetry.